IgorBuchelnikov/ObservableComputations/README.md

 			WpfOcDispatcher wpfOcDispatcher = new WpfOcDispatcher(this.Dispatcher);

+			fillOrdersFromDb();

 			PaidOrders =
 				Orders.CollectionDispatching(_ocDispatcher) // direct the computation to the background thread .Filtering(o => o.Paid)
-				.CollectionDispatching(wpfOcDispatcher, _ocDispatcher); // return the computation to the main thread from the background
+				.CollectionDispatching(wpfOcDispatcher, _ocDispatcher); // return the computation to the main thread from the background one

 			UnpaidOrders = Orders.Filtering(o => !o.Paid);

 			InitializeComponent();

-			fillOrdersFromDb();
 		}

 		private void fillOrdersFromDb()